 I don’t know about you, but I take comfort in that.

 Coming Soon to a Theater Near You!

-The Coen brothers said they would never do a sequel to The Big Lebowski, but fans will want to keep an eye out later this year for Going Places, a Lebowski spinoff written and directed by John Turturro, who reprises his role as pederast bowler Jesus Quintana.
+The Coen brothers said they would never do a sequel to The Big Lebowski, but fans will want to keep an eye out later this year for its return to the theaters and for Going Places, a Lebowski spinoff written and directed by John Turturro, who reprises his role as pederast bowler Jesus Quintana.
 Nobody fucks with the Jesus!